Race Across the World: Series 5 (2025)

 The fifth series of Race Across the World began airing on 23 April 2025, where five teams are to race from north eastern China to the southernmost tip of India.
 The teams start from the Great Wall of China at Huanghuacheng in northeast China and race to Kanyakumari at the southernmost tip of India.

 The teams for this series are sisters Elizabeth and Letitia, former married couple Yin and Gaz, brothers Brian and Melvyn, teenage couple Fin and Sioned; and mother and son, Caroline and Tom.
 Yin and Gaz were eliminated after becoming stuck over 1800 kilometers away from the third checkpoint in the third episode.
+The winners after 51 days of racing were Caroline and Tom.